Self-quarantine separates people and restricts their movement if they were exposed to a contagious disease to see if they become sick.

 I have questions about quarantine.

 If the student has not already received a call from our contact tracing group already, they will be contacted soon.
-In the meantime they may call 303-492-5101 and select Option 9, Monday through Friday, 9 a.m.–4 p.m., to be connected with a staff person who can help.
+In the meantime they may call 303-492-INFO (4636) or via email at firstname.lastname@example.org, 9 a.m. to 6 p.m., Monday through Friday.

 If a student in quarantine begins to develop symptoms they may contact our 24/7 nurse line by calling 303-492-5101.